oe-ai-experiments/spotify-mcp-server/docs/building-spotify-mcp-server-with-cursor.md

 - Authenticate with Spotify's OAuth 2.0 API
 - Provide 12+ tools for searching tracks, managing playlists, and accessing music metadata
 - Integrate seamlessly with Cursor's MCP protocol
+- Include enterprise-grade security controls
+- Implement high-performance caching for optimal performance
 - Be packaged properly for easy distribution

-I wanted to test Cursor's capabilities across the full development lifecycle—from initial architecture to debugging, testing, and deployment.
+I wanted to test Cursor's capabilities across the full development lifecycle—from initial architecture to debugging, testing, security hardening, and deployment.

 ## The Journey: Key Moments and Lessons